-This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of up to (A) 331,404,740 shares of our Class A common stock, par value \$0.0001 per share (the "Dave Class A Common Stock"), which consists of up to (i) 21,000,000 shares of Dave Class A Common Stock issued in a private placement pursuant to subscription agreements entered into on June 7, 2021, (ii) 48,450,639 shares of Dave Class A Common Stock that are issuable by us upon conversion of our Class V common stock, par value \$0.0001 per share (the "Dave Class V Common Stock") held by our Chief Executive Officer; (iii) 5,392,528 shares of Dave Class A Common Stock (the "Founder Shares") originally issued in a private placement to VPC Impact Acquisition Holdings Sponsor III, LLC (the "Sponsor") in connection with the initial public offering (the "IPO") of our predecessor, VPC Impact Acquisition Holdings III, Inc. ("VPCC"), 51,000 of which were subsequently distributed to certain equityholders of VPCC; (iv) 5,100,214 shares of Dave Class A Common Stock that are issuable by us upon the exercise of 5,100,214 warrants (the "Private Warrants") originally issued in a private placement to the Sponsor in connection with the IPO at an exercise price of \$11.50 per share of Dave Class A Common Stock that are issuable by us upon the exercise of 6,344,150 warrants originally issued in connection with the IPO at an exercise price of \$11.50 per share of Class A Stock that were previously registered (the "Public Warrants" and, together with the Private Warrants, the "Dave Warrants"); (vi) 244,949,074 shares of Dave Class A Common Stock issued upon consummation of our business combination pursuant to the Merger Agreement (as defined below) and held by certain former employees of Legacy Dave ("Option Shares"); and (B) up to 5,100,214 Private Warrants.
+This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of up to (A) 331,404,740 shares of our Class A common stock, par value \$0.0001 per share (the "Dave Class A Common Stock"), which consists of up to (i) 21,000,000 shares of Dave Class A Common Stock issued in a private placement pursuant to subscription agreements entered into on June 7, 2021, (ii) 48,450,639 shares of Dave Class A Common Stock that are issuable by us upon conversion of our Class V common stock, par value \$0.0001 per share (the "Dave Class V Common Stock") held by our Chief Executive Officer; (iii) 5,392,528 shares of Dave Class A Common Stock (the "Founder Shares") originally issued in a private placement to VPC Impact Acquisition Holdings Sponsor III, LLC (the "Sponsor") in connection with the initial public offering (the "IPO") of our predecessor, VPC Impact Acquisition Holdings III, Inc. ("VPCC"), 51,000 of which were subsequently distributed to certain equityholders of VPCC; (iv) 5,100,214 shares of Dave Class A Common Stock that are issuable by us upon the exercise of 5,100,214 warrants (the "Private Warrants") originally issued in a private placement to the IPO at an exercise price of \$11.50 per share of Dave Class A Common Stock; (v) 6,344,150 shares of Dave Class A Stock that were previously registered (the "Public Warrants" and, together with the Private Warrants, the "Dave Warrants"); (vi) 244,949,074 shares of Dave Class A Common Stock issued upon consummation of our business combination pursuant to the Merger Agreement (as defined below) and held by certain former employees of Legacy Dave ("Option Shares"); and (B) up to 5,100,214 Private Warrants.

-On January 5, 2022 (the "Closing Date"), we consummated the previously announced mergers contemplated by the Merger Agreement, dated as of June 7, 2021 (the "Merger Agreement"), by and among VPCC, Dave Inc., a Delaware corporation ("Legacy Dave"), Bear Merger Company I Inc., a Delaware corporation and a direct, wholly owned subsidiary of VPCC ("First Merger Sub"), and Bear Merger Company II LLC, a Delaware limited liability company and a direct, wholly owned subsidiary of VPCC ("Second Merger Sub" and together with the First Merger Sub, the "Merger Subs").
+On January 5, 2022 (the "Closing Date"), we consummated the previously announced mergers contemplated by the Merger Agreement, dated as of June 7, 2021 (the "Merger Agreement"), by and among VPCC, Dave Inc., a Delaware corporation ("Legacy Dave"), Bear Merger Company I Inc., a Delaware corporation and a direct, wholly owned subsidiary of VPCC ("First Merger Sub"), and Bear Merger Company II LLC, a Delaware limited liability company and a direct, wholly owned subsidiary of VPCC ("Second Merger Sub"), and Bear Merger Sub, the "Merger Subs").
 Pursuant to the Merger Agreement, First Merger Sub merged with and into Legacy Dave (the "First Merger"), with Legacy Dave being the surviving corporation of the First Merger (the "Surviving Corporation"), and immediately following the First Merger, the Surviving Corporation merged with and into Second Merger Sub (the "Second Merger," together with the First Merger, the "Mergers" and the Mergers together with the other transactions contemplated by the Merger Agreement, the "Business Combination"), with Second Merger Sub being the surviving company of the Second Merger as a wholly owned subsidiary of VPCC.
 In connection with the closing of the Business Combination, we changed our name from "VPC Impact Acquisition Holdings III, Inc." to "Dave Inc.," and the Surviving Entity operates under the name "Dave Operating LLC".

 Our Dave Class A Common Stock and Public Warrants are listed on The Nasdaq Global Market under the symbols "DAVE" and "DAVEW," respectively.
-On March 28, 2022, the last reported sales price of the Dave Class A Common Stock was \$6.52 per share and the last reported sales price of our Public Warrants was \$1.02 per warrant.
+On April 12, 2022, the last reported sales price of the Dave Class A Common Stock was \$5.64 per share and the last reported sales price of our Public Warrants was \$0.94 per warrant.